geerlingguy/turing-pi-2-cluster/README.md

 Because the cluster subnet needs its own router, node 1 is configured as a router, using `wlan0` as the primary interface for Internet traffic by default.
 The other nodes get their Internet access through node 1.

+#### Switch between 4G LTE and WiFi (optional)

+The network configuration defaults to an `active_internet_interface` of `wlan0`, meaning node 1 will route all Internet traffic for the cluster through it's WiFi interface.

+Assuming you have a [working 4G card in slot 1](https://www.jeffgeerling.com/blog/2022/using-4g-lte-wireless-modems-on-raspberry-pi), you can switch node 1 to route through an alternate interface (e.g. `usb0`):

+  1. Set `active_internet_interface: "usb0"` in your `config.yml`
+  2. Run the networking playbook again: `ansible-playbook networking.yml`

+You can switch back and forth between interfaces using the steps above.

+#### Reverse SSH and HTTP tunnel configuration (optional)

 TODO: Document how to configure VPS and Pi for [reverse ssh tunnel](https://www.jeffgeerling.com/blog/2022/ssh-and-http-raspberry-pi-behind-cg-nat).

-TODO: Add more documentation on `active_internet_interface` variable and how to switch to 4G LTE.
+And mention you should then be able to access node 1, at least, via `ssh -p 2222 pi@[my-vps-hostname]` from anywhere.
+Also note the importance of securing your infrastructure, and that you should probably lock down the configuration more if running this in production.

 ### Cluster configuration and K3s installation